Albin, Wyoming

 Albin is a town in Laramie County, Wyoming, United States.
 It is part of the Cheyenne Metropolitan Statistical Area.
 The population was 169 at the 2020 census.

+The town was incorporated in 1930.

 Geography

 Albin is located approximately 55 mi east-northeast of Cheyenne along Wyoming Highway 216.

 According to the United States Census Bureau, the town has a total area of 0.15 sqmi, all land.